alexlundry/PPOL563/Week 3 - EDA/EDA-in-R.md

 ```

 ![](EDA-in-R_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

+We pipe the dataset into a count function based on year, then pipe that
+into ggplot, here we declare two aesthetics, x and then y, year and
+n.
+We visualize the aesthetic as a line.

 Some interesting periodicity.
 Clearly we are getting the maximum (or
 near maximum) number of observations in years ending in 2 and 7.
 And